Career & Higher Education

 • If you are deemed eligible, the fastest method to receive payments is to provide banking information (routing and account number) during the application process.
 This allows the payment to go directly into your bank account.

-• You can also receive your unemployment payment through the mail as a paper check.
+• You can also receive your unemployment payment through the mail as a paper check in Missouri.

 • Some states allow payments to be loaded on pre-paid debit cards.